DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

 OO architectures include MVC/MVVM frameworks like Backbone, Ember, and Angular.
 It is characterised by storing state locally in components, and allowing it to be freely mutated.
 OO frameworks provide tools to manage this local state, and synchronise it between components.
 These include dependency injection, 2-way binding, services/factories, and event buses.
 Although I do think OOP has its flaws, when done well it does allow you to write relatively clear, testable code.

-Functional architectures usually look something like the flux architecture (although there are variations, such as [Purescript's Halogen](https://purescript-halogen.github.io/purescript-halogen/index.html)).
+Functional architectures usually look something like the [Flux architecture](https://reactjs.org/blog/2014/05/06/flux.html) (although there are variations, such as [Purescript's Halogen](https://purescript-halogen.github.io/purescript-halogen/index.html)).
 They are characterised by keeping state in as few places outside of components, in as few places as possible.
 Mutations of this state are tightly controlled.
 Components are ideally pure functions, which requires extracting side effects to another place in the code.
 Using this style of architecture makes it easy to write, debug, and test your application.
 Since pure functions are used as much as possible, your code becomes highly composable with loose coupling.

 ### Not-so-modern React